michieltjampens/dcafs/docs/Basics.md

 (.* means any amount of any character)

 ### 4. Store the last value in a database

+> Note: To look at a created sqlite database, install an SQLite viewer like [DB Browser for SQLite](https://sqlitebrowser.org/dl/)

 The code doesn't differ much between SQLite or a database server, so we'll go with SQLite.
 For a full list of database related commands, use `dbm:?`